 Please note that when collecting your child for an appointment, you must sign them out at the front office.
 This ensures we can account for all students' whereabouts.
-If you have a planned appointment, please notify the class teacher via an email to the teacher or via the front office.
+If you have a planned appointment, please notify the class teacher via a note in your child's diary or via the front office.